Stephen A. Bezruchka

 Class assignments and grading

-Students hand in a one page reaction to a reading from a text or online material weekly.
+Students hand in a one page reaction to a reading from a text or online material fortnightly.
 There is considerable choice in the reading you select.
 There are two interactive exercises responding to a documentary and a population health web ramble.
 Students do two dissemination exercises of the course materials.
 One is to screen a segment of Unnatural Causes, a PBS documentary, to an audience the student organizes.
 The other engages your own creativity.

 Course is graded for 4 credits.
 The grade is determined from a variety of efforts, as above, each worth 3 to 5 points.
 The two dissemination exercises count 25 points each.
 There will be a final take-home exam for 15% of the grade.